pinterest/mysql_utils/README.md

   - **mysql_backup.py**
 This script is the entry point for backups for MySQL.
 It can perform logical and xtrabackup backups.
+  - **mysql_backup_csv.py**
+This script backups up data to S3 in CSV format in a manner that can be queried by Hive like systems.
+It is **very** much multiprocess and multithreaded and doubles as a stress testing utility.
   - **mysql_backup_logical.py**
 This script is basically shorthand for running a logical backup through mysql_backup.py.